 - applicants must be at least 18 years of age (Alabama Regulations for Control of Radiation Rule 420-3-03(6), “Occupational Radiation Dose Limits: States that all occupational workers employing ionizing radiation must be at least 18 years of age.)

-- minimum of 2.5 GPA calculated on the last 24 semester credit hours of completed college work and a minimum of 2.0 GPA at Southern Union.
+- minimum of 2.5 GPA calculated on completed program academic core courses and a minimum of 2.0 GPA at Southern Union.
 Transfer students who have never attended SUSCC must have a cumulative 2.0 and be on clear academic status.
-High school graduates with no previous college work must have a minimum 2.5 high school GPA (GED acceptable in lieu of high school GPA).

 - official test score on the ACT National or Residual with a minimum composite score of 18.
 (No time limit on when the test was taken.)